 Online submissions open for brief windows when we feel like it, announced in both in this space & via twitter @ZeroReadersMag.

 - Simultaneous subs are okay, assuming you let us know if your poems were accepted elsewhere.
+PLEASE DON’T WAIT to tell us if your piece was picked up somewhere else.

 - Racism/sexism/ageism/ableism/other nasty isms discouraged.